 Alternatively, if two users rely on the same network or connection to engage with the same device model and operating system, a fingerprinting approach to attribution will unify the behavior of these users, thinking them the same.
 This leads to a phenomenon known as false attribution.

-Let’s take a look at an example of People-Based Attribution in action.
+Let’s take a look at an example of Branch attribution in action.
 Say, for instance, you’ve just moved to a new city or town, and you’re looking to get to know your neighbors—you might see a Facebook App Install ad for Nextdoor, click it, and open the Nextdoor website.
 Then, perhaps you get distracted for a couple of days before remembering Nextdoor and searching for the app directly in the App Store.
 Finally, you install the Nextdoor app and begin networking with your neighbors.

 With a legacy attribution provider, this install registers as an organic App Store download, while a cross-platform attribution provider rightfully recognizes the role the initial Facebook ad played.
 Unattributed conversions devoid of source data almost always over-inflate organic install counts, while underrepresenting the true value of channels like paid marketing that happen outside of the App Store.